vivizuma/odin-web-scraper/knowledge-check.md

 * What is linting?
 * Which problems can linting prevent?
+* What are some of the benefits of using a formatter?
+* What is Prettier?
-* Why should you use Prettier?
+* Why should you install linters and/or formatters as dev dependencies in your project?
-* What is a template repository?

 ## Dynamic User Interface Interactions

-* What are some different types of navigation menus?
-* What are the alternatives to hamburger menus?
+* What are the two main parts that a dropdown menu consists of?
+* When might you want to use dropdown menus in a website?
-* What are the downsides of hamburger menus?
+* What are the benefits of using image carousels?

 ## Form Validation with JavaScript

-* Explain the importance of validating HTML forms before submitting them to a server.
+* What is the importance of validating HTML forms before submitting them to a server?
-* Describe the two types of client-side form validation.
+* What are the two types of client-side form validation?
-* Explain how JavaScript Constraint Validation API provides more control and customization of form validation.
+* How does JavaScript Constraint Validation API provide more control and customization of form validation?
-* Could forms also be validated without using Constraint Validation API?

 ## What is ES6?